Dopethrone: Background and production

 Following the release of their 1997 album Come My Fanatics..., Sean Palmerston of Exclaim! stated that Electric Wizard became "pretty much invisible".
 Vocalist and guitarist Jus Oborn claimed that the music "isn't pop music, where there's commercial pressure to deliver all the time.
 This is underground metal where, if you're lucky, you might sell one or two copies".
 Oborn felt that he was pressured by Lee Dorrian, the owner of Rise Above Records, to create a new album.
 Oborn stated the group all had "drug issues" between the releases of the two albums.
 Tim Bagshaw, the group's bassist, has said that he was arrested for breaking into a liquor store, and drummer Mark Greening fell off his motorcycle and broke his collarbone.
 Meanwhile, Oborn was arrested for setting fire to a Reliant Robin.
 Oborn felt that the difficulties that the band's members experienced in the three years between studio albums were channeled into Dopethrone, and that creating the album was "such a difficult process that it kind of made [life] worse."

-Oborn said that the group thrived on jamming, which would occasionally lead to the creation of a song.
+Oborn said that the group developed songs via jam sessions, which would occasionally lead to the creation of a song.
 Prior to entering the studio, only three tracks were written: "Dopethrone", "Funeralopolis", and "We Hate You".
 Bagshaw said that he wrote "quite a lot of the album", including writing "Vinum Sabbathi" in "about two minutes", along with "I, The Witchfinder", "Golgotha", and "We Hate You".
 The album's centrepiece, titled "Weird Tales", was created entirely within the studio.
-On discussing the track's multiple parts, Oborn admitted later declared it "kind of stupid, like prog-rock or some shit."
+On discussing the track's multiple parts, Oborn later declared it "kind of stupid, like prog-rock or some shit."
 Greening's contribution was hearing what Bagshaw and Oborn had come up with and drumming to it.
 The album was recorded at Chuckalumba Studios between May and June 2000.
 Prior to recording each song, Oborn indulged in both cannabis and cocaine; Bagshaw said that the group consumed "copious amounts of weed and booze".

 Bagshaw and Greening described the recording sessions as mostly about "getting really stoned" and "quite good fun", respectively.
-Oborn recalled that the initial recording sessions were about three or four days, with the mixing taking much longer as there were arguments amongst the group members.
+Oborn recalled that the initial recording sessions were about three or four days, with the mixing taking much longer as there were arguments among the group members.
 Oborn argued with producer Rolf Startin about how the album should sound.
 Two longer tracks, "Weird Tales" and "Dopethrone", were completed in their first and second takes, respectively.
 Oborn said that "back then we didn't have a way to cut it up and just redo one part."
 The track "Mind Transferal" was recorded during this session but only released later as a bonus track for Japanese releases of the album.